JKamsker/FourSer.Gen/README.md

 This project uses source generators to provide compile-time serialization code generation.
 When adding new features:

 1. Update the generator logic in `SerializerGenerator.cs`
-2. Add corresponding attributes in `Serializer.Contracts`
+2. Add corresponding attributes in `FourSer.Contracts`
-3. Create test cases in `Serializer.Consumer/UseCases`
+3. Create test cases in `FourSer.Consumer/UseCases`
 4. Run the test suite to verify functionality

 ## License